Van Gogh painting stolen from Dutch museum during coronavirus lockdown | DW | 30.03.2020

 The theft of the painting was reported in a press conference on Monday afternoon.
 Evert van Os of the museum referred to the painting as the "Parsonage Garden at Nuenen in Spring."
 It is also known as "Spring Garden" and "Lentetuin, the Parsonage Garden in Spring."

-Local media put the value of the painting at between €1 million and €6 million.
+Local media put the value of the painting at between €1 million and €6 million ($1.1 million to $6.6 million).

 "I am shocked and incredibly pissed off," museum director Jan Rudolph de Lorm told Dutch public broadcaster NOS.
 "Art is there to be enjoyed and to comfort people, especially during this difficult time."